youssefshawwa1/ymovies/README.md

-# 🎬 FlixStream - Movies & TV Series App
+# YMOVIES - Movies & TV Series App

 A feature-rich Flutter mobile application for discovering and streaming movies and TV series.
 The app provides comprehensive entertainment information with seamless streaming capabilities.